Spartanburg Water marks commissioner’s longstanding service with dedication ceremony

 Some of those milestone projects included expanding the sewer district’s service area by 110 square miles, installing and acquiring over 693 miles of sewer line – promoting and contributing to residential, commercial, and industrial growth in Spartanburg County, and increasing the District’s level of service by installing and implementing state-of-the-art technology.

 Unlike the roads and power lines you see, the miles of pipes wastewater travels through for treatment aren’t visible.
 Although out of sight, Mr. Lynch made certain the importance of investing in wastewater infrastructure was never out of mind.
-With the future always a forethought, his dedication to the development of Spartanburg and to protecting public health have served as the backbone of Spartanburg Sanitary Sewer District’s mission the last 90 years and will be the foundation on which we continue to build for the next 90 years and beyond.
+With the future always a forethought, his dedication to the development of Spartanburg and to protecting public health have served as the backbone of Spartanburg Sanitary Sewer District’s mission since it was established 90 years ago – in 1929 – and it will be the foundation on which we continue to build for the next 90 years and beyond.